Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 - San Jose State is 4-5-0 against the spread this season.

-- This season, the Spartans are winless against the spread when entering a game as an underdog of 10 points or more.
+- The Spartans have yet to cover the spread this season when underdogs by 10 points or more.

-- San Jose State's games this year have gone over the total in five out of nine opportunities (55.6%).
+- San Jose State's games this year have hit the over five times in nine opportunities (55.6%).

-- San Jose State is 3-1 against the spread and 4-0 overall when the team picks up over 377.5 yards.
+- San Jose State is 3-1 against the spread and 4-0 overall when the team churns out over 377.5 yards.

-- This season the Spartans have turned the ball over 16 times, while the Wolf Pack have forced 16 turnovers.
+- The Spartans have 16 turnovers this season, equal to the number of takeaways for the Wolf Pack.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.